 It is important to choose accounts and systems that work for you.
 I signed up for a rewards checking account at a local credit union, but the nearest branch is 15 minutes out of my way.
 I never use it.
 I had to compromise by opening an online checking account instead.
 I earn a lower rate, but it is an account I will actually use.

 For years I lived paycheck to paycheck.
 I spent everything I earned.
 This worked well until something went wrong.
 Suddenly I’d find myself without money to pay for a car repair, or facing an expensive doctor’s bill.
 I financed emergencies with credit cards.
 I finally paid off all of this debt at the end of 2007.

 After you have optimized your accounts, make it a priority to save for emergencies.
 In The Total Money Makeover, Dave Ramsey explains why he believes an emergency fund should come before anything else:

 Since I hate debt so much, people often ask why we don’t start with the debt.
 I used to do that when I first started teaching and counseling, but I discovered that people would stop their whole Total Money Makeover because of an emergency — they felt guilty that they had to stop debt-reducing to survive.

-After you’ve saved $1000, then you can attack your debt.
-Open an online high-yield savings account and add $20 or $50 to your account ever time you get paid.
+After you have saved $1,000, then you can attack your debt.
+Open an online high-yield savings account and add $20 or $50 to your account every time you get paid.
 Two years ago, I opened an account at ING Direct, where it’s simple to schedule automatic deposits.